facebook/docusaurus/website/docs/docs.md

 :::important

-The document id of `_index` is reserved exclusively for the home doc page, so it will not work as a standalone route.
+A standalone route will not be generated for the document that serves as home docs page.

 :::